The congregation of Maxwelltown West invites you to visit us, or to call upon us if we can help you.

 If you are a resident of our parish, the services of the church are available to you.
 You may belong to another Christian tradition, or to another faith; or you may profess no faith at all.
 We respect everyone’s entitlement to their own views and practices regarding religious faith.

 However, as part of a national Church, we have a responsibility to offer “the ordinances of religion” as described below to everyone in our land.
 This is a responsibility we gladly undertake and the services of your parish church are available to you, whether you are a church member or not.

 In particular, we offer the following:

 WORSHIP SERVICE: Regular worship services, every Sunday.
 These are open to anyone.
 There is no charge, although an offering is taken for the Church’s work locally, nationally and in the world.

 BAPTISM: Baptism (often described as ‘christening’) is administered to adults who have come to Christian faith, or more usually, to children of professing Christians.
-Your local minister will be pleased to discuss this with you.
+Our minister will be pleased to discuss this with you.

-WEDDING: Your parish minister is available to officiate at weddings of anyone who lives in the parish.
+WEDDING: Our minister is available to officiate at weddings of anyone who lives in the parish.
 Weddings may take place in church or (at the minister’s discretion) elsewhere.
 The minister will be pleased to meet with you to discuss a forthcoming marriage.

-FUNERAL: Your parish minister will be pleased to officiate at a funeral service for anyone who lives in the parish.
+FUNERAL: Our minister will be pleased to officiate at a funeral service for anyone who lives in the parish.
 You do not have to be a church member, or even associated with any church, to call upon the minister’s services in this regard.
-Your parish minister is trained in the conduct of funeral services, and will be willing to help at this difficult time.
+The minister is trained in the conduct of funeral services, and will be willing to help at this difficult time.
 There is no charge for the minister’s services.